eecs280staff/tutorials/docs/setup_gdb.md

 ============
 {: .primer-spec-toc-ignore }

 [GDB](https://www.gnu.org/software/gdb/) is a command line debugger.
-It runs primarily on Linux.
-On Windows, you can use GDB via WSL.
-On macOS, GDB is [unreliable](https://sourceware.org/bugzilla/show_bug.cgi?id=24069), so we recommend using LLDB instead ([LLDB Tutorial](setup_lldb.html)).
+It is a good choice on Linux or WSL.
+On macOS, use LLDB instead ([LLDB Tutorial](setup_lldb.html)).

 GDB is harder to learn compared to most visual debuggers.
 However, you might want to use GDB in situations like these:
 - Zero setup compared to Visual Studio or VS Code.
 Fast and easy debugging once you've learned.
-- Integration with Vim and Emacs (used in EECS 280, optional)
+- Integration with Vim and Emacs
 - Command line only, work on a remote server without a GUI
 - Support for threads (used in EECS 482 Operating Systems)
 - Support for connecting to a remote target like an operating system that has crashed so badly you can't use the keyboard or monitor